conmaol/maglocunus/AI/LLMs/tokenisation.md

 Like word tokenisation, character tokenisers are simple and intuitive, easy to understand and implement, do not need to be trained, and are purely left-to-right deterministic.

-However, current LLMs do not generally use character tokenisation either.
+However, current LLMs do not generally use character tokenisation either (aside from a handful of experimental LLMs like `CANINE`, `ByT5` and `Charformer`).
 While word tokenisers assume too large a vocabulary of token types for meaningful generalisations to be learned efficiently, character tokenisers have the exact opposite problem – the vocabulary (or more accurately the *alphabet*) they assume is too small.

-The GPT-4 tokeniser thus occupies a middle ground between word tokenisation and character tokenisation – it is a **sub-word tokeniser**.
+The GPT-4 tokeniser thus appears to occupy a middle ground between word tokenisation and character tokenisation – it is a **sub-word tokeniser**.

 Some of the tokens produced by the GPT-4 tokenisers are whole words, like `Have`.
 Others are whole words with a leading space, like ` the` or ` preceded`.